bolidehi/exo/README.md

 ### Prerequisites

+- [uv](https://docs.astral.sh/uv/) - An extremely fast Python package and project manager.
+  - Install it with `curl -LsSf https://astral.sh/uv/install.sh | sh` or `pip install uv`.
-- Python>=3.12.0 is required because of [issues with asyncio](https://github.com/exo-explore/exo/issues/5) in previous versions.
+  - Python>=3.12.0 is required because of [issues with asyncio](https://github.com/exo-explore/exo/issues/5) in previous versions. (`uv` is already specified Python>=3.12.0 and will install it for you)
 - Linux (with NVIDIA card):
   - NVIDIA driver (test with `nvidia-smi`)
   - CUDA (https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#cuda-cross-platform-installation) (test with `nvcc --version`)